-In the wake of the U.S. Supreme Court's decision to overturn the constitutional right to an abortion, and as states continue to pass antiabortion laws penalizing anyone who supports someone seeking an abortion, talking to friends, relatives and even your doctor about your decision to get an abortion might not be possible.
+In the wake of the U.S. Supreme Court's decision to overturn the federal protections for access to abortion, and as states continue to pass new laws further restricting reproductive rights, talking to friends, relatives and even your doctor about your decision to get an abortion might not be possible.

 A leading online forum for nonjudgmental abortion support is the Auntie Network on Reddit, which has 77,0000 members and promotes itself as "a place to help anyone who has a uterus."
 Since May 2019, the network of "aunties" has provided judgment-free resources—and until June 2022, assisted people who needed help obtaining an abortion.
 The subreddit has suspended services out of concern for users' personal safety but maintains this pause is temporary.

 When they're active, the aunties provide in-person support to people who want an abortion, offering services such as transportation to an abortion provider, free accommodations for recovery, home-cooked meals and more.
 There are even people in Canada and Mexico who offer to help Americans access the healthcare they need across the border.

 While the Auntie Network is not active at this time, it is still a place for information, discussion and education.

 Other helpful Reddit communities include r/abortion, r/prochoice and r/feminism.

 "R/abortion is run by abortion-rights activists, advocates and medical folk who provide guidance when people are asking about clinics, procedure types, risks and other questions," said Robin Marty, a Minneapolis-based journalist and author of "New Handbook for a Post-Roe America."
 "The vast majority of people who post come to talk to people who understand them and get reassurance."